Hugo Cederschiöld: Other work

 Cederschiöld was a member of numerous committees and was active in the Frivilliga Skytterörelsen (lit.
-Voluntary Shooting Movement) and the Landstormen.
+Voluntary Shooting Movement) and the landstorm.
 He became a member of the Royal Swedish Academy of War Sciences in 1929.
-Cederschiöld was also president of the Swedish-English Association from 1939 to 1955 and president of Stockholm's Rotary Club from 1940 to 1941 and governor of Sweden's Rotary District number 78A (later 84) from 1948 to 1950.
+He was also president of the Swedish-English Association from 1939 to 1955, president of Stockholm's Rotary Club from 1940 to 1941, and governor of Sweden's Rotary District number 78A (later 84) from 1948 to 1950.
 Cederschiöld was also member of the European Rotary International Council from 1948 and was chairman of numerous associations.

 Cederschiöld competed in two Shooting events at the 1912 Summer Olympics.

 Personal life

 In 1908 he married Baroness Margareta Wrangel von Brehmer (1888–1967), the daughter of the senior valet de chambre (överstekammarjunkare), Baron Wolmer Wrangel von Brehmer and Countess Ingeborg Ehrensvärd.
 He was the father of Wolmer (1910–1985), Hugo (1915–1982), Margareta (born 1921) and Ingeborg (1923–2007).